DanialArab/Software-Design/README.md

 is a creative mind and the ability to organize your thoughts.
 If you can visualize a system, you can probably implement it in a computer program.

+- There are two general approaches to fighting complexity, both of which will be discussed in this book.
+The first approach is to **eliminate complexity by making code simpler and more obvious.** For example, complexity can be reduced by eliminating special cases or using identifiers in a consistent fashion.
+The second approach to complexity is to **encapsulate it, so that programmers can work on a system without being exposed to all of its complexity at once**.
+This approach is called **modular design**.
+In modular design, a **software system is divided up into modules, such as classes in an object-oriented language**.
+The modules are designed to be **relatively independent of each other**, so that a programmer can work on one module without having to understand the details of other modules.

 -